jungsoh/dnn-sign-language-digit-recognizer/README.md

 ![One-hot encoding of class labels](images/hands.png)

 ## Neural network architecture
-We used only TensorFlow and Keras API to build a neural network model.
+We used only TensorFlow and Keras API to build a neural network model and train it with `GradientTape`.
 The model we build has 3 layers: INPUT -> LINEAR -> RELU -> LINEAR -> RELU -> LINEAR -> SOFTMAX -> OUTPUT.
-For training, we used TensorFlow `GradientTape` to perform training.